EDIT: as of July 17, 2020, the iNaturalist site is:

 BOTTOM LINE: in places where Markdown is now supported, use the following with caution (if at all) and double-check that it is being displayed as expected.
 For other comment and text areas not yet supporting Markdown, the following should still work.

-Here on the forum there are handy tools for creating hyperlinks, embedding images, etc. in our posts.
-We may eventually have such tools in iNaturalist itself, but for now, here are some basic html tags that will help you replicate what is available here on the forum (and maybe more!).
-Credit and thanks also to the iNaturalistNZ Tips & Tricks page which covers this and much more useful information!
+Here on the forum there are handy Markdown tools for creating hyperlinks, embedding images, etc. in our posts.
+Some areas of iNaturalist itself don’t yet support these Markdown tools, and in those areas, the following basic html tags can help you replicate what is available with Markdown (and maybe more!).
+Credit and thanks to the iNaturalistNZ Tips & Tricks page which covers this and much more useful information!

 - Once you save text with these tags, you should see appropriately formatted links, images, etc. If you still see the tags, then either the formatting wasn’t quite right (just edit and fix), or that particular location does not accept HTML tags.

 - HTML tags require exact syntax - a missing bracket, letter, quote, etc., will give you a mysteriously non-functioning tag.

 - Where a URL is needed as part of a tag, this can be copied and pasted out of the address bar of your web browser when you are at the desired web location, or right-clicked and copied from an existing link.

 There may be nuances yet to be discovered as to how iNaturalist handles HTML, so this is a wiki topic to which anyone can contribute more and better advice.

 The most useful tags for iNaturalist are listed below.
 There are a lot more HTML tags available, most of which are not supported or needed in iNaturalist text.